-When it comes to home care in Safety Harbor, there are a number of precautions you can take to promote the safety and security of the home where your senior will be living.
+When it comes to Clearwater Home Care, there are a number of precautions you can take to promote the safety and security of the home where your senior will be living.
 Unexpected edges, uneven floors, hidden wires and cords can all pose a threat to someone with diminished senses like sight and hearing.
 Learn how you can help keep your loved one safe when they are in and around the house.

 Avoid Trips and Falls